 You may get ready for another side-effect: the situation can get worse before it gets better.
 That means more acne or nastier zits before they start minimizing and disappearing.

-Best bentonite clay powders for oily skin
+Best bentonite clay powders

 When deciding on what type of clay to choose, make sure to know where it comes from.
 It has to be a trusted brand and clay has to come from a trusted source.
 The most beneficial clays that are both natural and healthy must come from well below the earth surface.